The Authority or SIFA was established in May 2005 after the enactment of the Samoa International Finance Authority Act 2005.

 Overall, the creation of SIFA was an acknowledgement that to address new challenges, we needed to adopt a new structure, new approach and new solutions.
 Only in this way can SIFA become more responsive to the rapid changes in the global financial environment.

 The following represents the current structure of SIFA:

 The daily operations of the Authority have been mandated to the supervision of the Chief Executive Officer, Management and Support Staff.
-The Authority employs forty-six (46) staff, whom are divided into four (4) sections, Registration, Accounts, Administration and Marketing.
+The Authority is divided into four (4) sections, Registration, Compliance, Business Development and Finance and Administration.